MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **publicEventName** - Public facing event name.

-- **region** - The geographical region of the feed service that the user is connected to.
+- **region** - The country or region of the feed service that the user is connected to.

 - **tenantAadObjectId** - A globally unique identifier for the user's enterprise tenant.